-This check engine light page is meant to be a helpful resource for car problems related to this troublesome light.
+We put together this check engine light page as a helpful resource for car problems related to this troublesome light.

 You can scroll to the bottom for code specific articles, or read your way down there and learn more about the subject.
 If your ride has some age on it, discover how often computers fail on cars 10 years or older.

-First a brief rundown of why a warning lamp is required and how it’s turned on by the on-board computer.
+First, a brief rundown of why they install these warning lamps.
+And how it’s turned on by the on-board computer.

 The light will either say check engine or on some models service engine soon.
-It’s a federally mandated emission system malfunction warning device.
+We call it a federally mandated emission system malfunction warning device.
 It’s directly related to the clean air act and reducing pollution in our world.
 It comes on to notify drivers that they might be polluting the atmosphere.

 States like California take the clean air act real serious.
 Vehicles registered there must pass a smog test.
 This samples the exhaust stream and tests the check engine light verifying no present or pending set codes.
 Other states like Florida have no testing.